Theories of imperialism: Hobson

 By 1911, Hobson had largely reversed his position on imperialism, as he was convinced by arguments from his fellow radical liberals Joseph Schumpeter, Thorstein Veblen, and Norman Angell, who argued that imperialism itself was mutually beneficial for all societies involved, provided it was not perpetrated by a power with a fundamentally aristocratic, militaristic nature.
 This distinction between a benign "industrial imperialism" and a harmful "militarist imperialism" was similar to the earlier ideas of Spencer, and would prove foundational to later non-Marxist histories of imperialism.
-Hobson's theory of imperialism was extremely influential among Marxist economists, particularly Vladimir Lenin, and Paul Baran and Paul Sweezy.
+Hobson's theory of imperialism was extremely influential among Marxist economists, particularly Vladimir Lenin, Paul Baran and Paul Sweezy.

 Early Marxist theories

 Marx

 Karl Marx did not write about imperialism directly, but inspired many later theories.

 While most theories of imperialism are associated with Marxism, Karl Marx never used the term imperialism, nor wrote about any comparable theories.
 However many writers have suggested that ideas integral to later theories of imperialism were present in Marx's writings.
 For example, Frank Richards in 1979 noted that already in the Grundrisse "Marx anticipated the Imperialist epoch."
 Lucia Pradella has argued that there was already an immanent theory of imperialism in Marx's unpublished studies of the world economy.

 Marx's theory of the tendency of the rate of profit to fall was considered particularly important to later theorists of imperialism, as it seemed to explain why capitalist enterprises consistently require areas of higher profitability to expand into.
 Marx also noted the need for the capitalist mode of production as a whole to constantly expand into new areas, writing that "‘The need of a constantly expanding market chases the bourgeoisie over the whole surface of the globe.
 It must nestle everywhere, settle everywhere, establish connections everywhere."

 Marx also argued that certain colonial societies’ backwardness could only be explained through external intervention.
 In Ireland Marx argued that English repression had forced Irish society to remain in a pre-capitalist mode.
 In India Marx was critical of the role of merchant capital, which he saw as preventing societal transformation where industrial capital might otherwise bring progressive change.
 Marx's writings on colonial societies are often considered by modern Marxists to contain contradictions or incorrect predictions, even if most agree he laid the foundation for later understandings of imperialism, dependency, super-exploitation and unequal exchange.